Poet & tutor, agent & project manager

 Open the Windows was fully booked, highly rated by the audience and reviewed as ‘remarkable’.
 14.5% of the audience had never been to a live literature event before.
 The case study was presented as a poster at the 5th International Symposium on Poetry and Medicine, Royal Society of Medicine.

-Caroline tutors the fabulous Keele Poets at Silverdale (see Gallery) and on adult education creative writing courses at Sir John Deane’s College.
-She has taught for the Open University and Keele University.
+Caroline also tutors the fabulous Keele Poets at Silverdale (see Gallery).
+She has taught adult education creative writing courses at Sir John Deane’s College and for the Open University and Keele University.

 Caroline loves community projects.
 She set up Simon Armitage’s walk along the Pennine Way as a modern troubadour for his bestselling book Walking Home (2012) – and then ran Simon’s companion walk along the northern SW Coast Path to Land’s End and the Scillies for his new bestseller Walking Away (2015).
 Imagine the (paid) fun of bartering everything needed for Simon’s walks in return for poetry with communities en route!

 Caroline also enjoyed promoting former Cheshire Poet Laureate Joy Winkler’s verse/dramas TOWN (2013) and her second hit Lightning under their Skirts (2017) which sold out at 8 out of 10 rural touring arts venues.